dev-aryan-com/IP-Tracker/README.md

 # IP Tracker - v1.0

-A simple Python-based IP tracker display details for a specific IP address or your own IP address.
+A simple Python-based IP tracker that display details for a specific IP address or your own IP address.

 ## 📖 Introduction